brothenhaeusler/connect_four/README.md

 [Here](Makefile) is my Makefile.

 ### 6 Unit Tests
-[Here](src/four_wins_test.py) they are.
-They get automatically run using my [Makefile](Makefile) or via GitHub Action.
-They also include one visual test (commented out) for testing the create_board() function to be found [here](src/four_wins_functional_test.py).
+[Here](src/four_wins_functional_test.py) they are.
+They get automatically run using my [Makefile](Makefile) or via [GitHub](https://github.com/brothenhaeusler/connect_four/blob/main/.github/workflows/python-app.yml) [Action](https://github.com/brothenhaeusler/connect_four/actions).
+They also include one visual test (commented out) for testing the create_board() function to be found [here](src/four_wins_functions_functional.py).

 ### 7 Continuous Delivery
 I used GitHub Action for that purpose.
 See [here](https://github.com/brothenhaeusler/connect_four/blob/main/.github/workflows/python-app.yml).
 As can be seen in my latest builds, I included in there: Metrics generation, Unit Testing as well as generating the user documentation for the program.
 Last time I checked, it was working [fine](https://github.com/brothenhaeusler/connect_four/actions).

 ### 8 IDE
 I used VisualStudio Code for that effect due to recent (last 5 years) developments and investments through Microsoft.
 [Here](doc/ide/VisualStudioCode_shortcuts.docx) is my cheatsheet (for Mac).
-Unfortunately, it is written in - you probably guessed it - MS Word :).
+Unfortunately, it was written on - you probably guessed it - MS Word :).

 ### 9 DSL
 The DSL implemented by me is - as regards subject matter - quite remote from my game project.
-It relates to my [2nd favourite topic](doc/dsl/flowers.py) besides writing Clean Code ;):D. Unfortunately the latter can't quite compete with reading [Martin Wolf opinion pieces](https://www.ft.com/martin-wolf).
+It relates to my [2nd favourite topic](doc/dsl/flowers.py) besides writing Clean Code ;):D. Lamentably the latter can't quite compete with reading [Martin Wolf opinion pieces](https://www.ft.com/martin-wolf).

 ### 10 Functional Programming
 "Here I stand, I can do no other...".
 Actually I can't proof but only propose my solution as consistent with the following functional programming principles: